Collecting Object Listing For Directory

 Again, the resulting listing file can then be found in the network-shared folder that was data-listed.

 Once the listing data is collected, make sure to provide it where it was requested (technical support case) for troubleshooting purpose.

 The MSP360 Backup software also offers a native functionality for the storage account content listing.

-In order to use it, please open the elevated (administrator rights) Windows command prompt.
+In order to use it, please open the elevated (with administrator rights) Windows command prompt.

-If you are an MSP, the default installation folder of the Backup software depends on your customizable company and product names, as they are specified in your MSP portal's General Settings:
+If you are an MSP, the default installation folder of the Backup software depends on your customizable company and product names, as they are specified in Management Console on Settings > General:

 C:\ProgramFiles\ MSP company name\MSP product name